secariolabs/secariolabs.github.io/_posts/2025-01-05-navigating-the-maze-of-security-alerts.md

 4. **Where**: Locate the affected systems or endpoints and identify any potential spread.
 5. **Why**: Analyze the motivations and objectives behind the alert to understand the threat.

-For the scenarios we will be analyzing below, we will be using [CrowdStrike Security Solution](https://www.crowdstrike.com/).
+For the scenarios we will be analysing below, we will be using [CrowdStrike Security Solution](https://www.crowdstrike.com/).
 CrowdStrike is a next-generation Endpoint Detection and Response (EDR) solution that provides enhanced protection capabilities beyond traditional antivirus (AV) solutions.

 ### 2.1 Scenario 1